No such thing as privacy on the internet

 Twitter’s legal policy manager Jeremy Kessel blogged that, “it is vital for us (and other Internet services) to be transparent about government requests for user information.”

-“These growing inquiries can have a serious chilling effect on free expression – and real privacy implications,”
+“These growing inquiries can have a serious chilling effect on free expression – and real privacy implications,” he wrote.

 He went on to express hopes that the publication of the transparency data would be helpful in two ways – “to raise public awareness about these invasive requests,” and “to enable policy makers to make more informed decisions.” via rt.com